umati/create-react-app/docusaurus/docs/running-tests.md

 set CI=true&&npm run build
 ```

-(Note: the lack of whitespace is intentional.)
+(Note: the lack of spaces is intentional.)

 #### Windows (Powershell)